We use cookies to improve your experience, some are essential for the operation of this site.

 History

-At the time of DS, Adderley, along with Shavington, Spoonley and Calverhall, were held by Nigel, a clerk and physician, of Earl Roger de Montgomery.
+At the time of the Domesday Survey, Adderley, along with Shavington, Spoonley and Calverhall, were held by Nigel, a clerk and physician, of Earl Roger de Montgomery.
 On Nigel's death Earl Roger took over his estates, but they were later forfeited to the crown.
 Later, Henry I gave Adderley to Alan de Dunstanvill.

 Features